Flo-R1der/ambientika-smart_4_home-assistant/readme.md

 > [!IMPORTANT]
 > This setup assumes that you have an account registered in the official app and that **your Ambientika Device is already working** via the official App.

+> [!CAUTION]
+> There are **breaking changes** in v0.2.0 you must care of, when performing an update.
+This warning can be ignored, if you haven't used a previous version.
+Details see [changelog](CHANGELOG.md).

 ### TL;DR
 1. Download and extract the package to `/config/packages/ambientika_smart`